-- Proof of current CPR certification Students must obtain CPR certification for Healthcare Providers/BLS and First Aid - Proof of Liability Insurance Students must obtain their own liability insurance before beginning internship - Receipt of submission of Criminal Background Check clearance - Receipt of negative drug test clearance - · Receipt of confidentiality statement - Proof of completion of the Health and Safety test from Connecticut Hospital Association (CHA)
+Proof of current CPR certification - Students must obtain CPR certification by the American Heart Association for Healthcare Providers/BLS and First Aid

+- Proof of Liability Insurance Students must obtain their own professional liability insurance before beginning internship - Receipt of confidentiality statement - Proof of completion of the Health and Safety test from Connecticut Hospital Association (CHA) - All Medical Assisting students must successfully pass a background check and drug test prior to the start of their internship.
+Forms are provided by program personnel.